How Can I Sell My Business?

 What are the legal requirements that need to be fulfilled?

-After the due diligence checks have been completed, an offer has been made and you've accepted it, you'll need to handle a crucial few steps.
+After the due diligence checks have been completed, an offer has been made, and you've accepted it, you'll need to handle the legal aspect of the sale.

-If you haven't already, you'll want to hire a solicitor in order to oversee any contracts between you and the buyer.
+If you haven't already, you should hire a solicitor to oversee any contracts between you and the buyer.

 Next, you need to inform Companies House about the sale of your business.
-In order to do this, you need to update the registered details of all directors, secretaries and shareholders.
-Also, you need to inform them about the date from which you will no longer be appointed as a director of your company.
+To do this, you need to update the registered details of all directors, secretaries and shareholders.
+Also, you must inform them of the date from which you will no longer be appointed as a director of the company.

 The final step is to complete a stock transfer form to record the sale of your business.
 This needs to be sent to the Stamp Office for any transfer of shares in which the transaction is over £1,000 per share.
 For eligible transactions, there is a 0.5% Stamp Duty, rounded to the nearest £5.